Economic Opportunity Act of 1964: Evaluation

-The act was part of President Lyndon Johnson's war on poverty, which sought to eliminate poverty which President Johnson saw as: "... it's wastage of resources and human lives...."
+The act was part of President Lyndon Johnson's War on Poverty, which sought to eliminate poverty which President Johnson saw as: "... it's wastage of resources and human lives...."
 The aim was to bring Americans closer, away from "the outskirts of hope."
 By 1966, the program was under scrutiny from Republicans.
 They pointed out the waste and inefficiency in local programs and Nixon pledged to "take the profit out of poverty."
 LBJ was proud of the progress he had made with the passage of his bill, including 9.1 million acres of forestry that was set for harvest, the creation of Medicare, and funding injected into state schools.
-Funding that was for his poverty legislation were diverted to The Vietnam War.
+Funding that was for his poverty legislation were diverted to the Vietnam War.
 In 1967, Congress directed the Government Accountability Office, then General Accounting Office, to review anti-poverty programs by the federal government.
 The conclusion was that programs such as Head Start were effective in providing for children, but the primary objective of parent participation was insufficient.
 Community Action Programs were behind administratively and underachieved given the amount of money designated.
 Overall, the GAO determined that the poverty programs were working at the time.
 While there is debate about the impact of the act, the fact is that poverty rate fell dramatically within 10 years of its passage.
 According to the US Census Bureau the poverty rate in America 1964 stood at 19.0%.
 By 1973 the poverty rate was 11.3%, according to the Census Bureau.
+Additionally, the drop in poverty is more dramatic depending on the measure used.
 The act was essentially repealed under the Ronald Reagan administration in 1981, although much of the main features still remain.
 The remaining pieces of social legislation are reconfigured and adjusted, such as Head Start, which is now under the U.S. Department of Health and Human Services, Administration for Children and Families, Office of Head Start.
 The Economic Opportunity Act of 1964 was replaced by The Community Services Block Grant (CSBG) which replaced the funding from direct funding to block grants with over 1200 plus community action agencies.